 It's a super quick dish to prepare and cook with the oven doing half of the work!
 The creamy mustard sauce is full of flavour from the pork juices, vermouth, mustard and capers.
-Enjoy with your choice of side dishes - check out the link below for sides on Felly Bull.
+Enjoy with your choice of side dishes.

-- This pork chops with mustard and capers recipe is easily adapted if you’re cooking for less or more people – I halved the recipe to serve the 2 of us.
+- This pork chops with mustard and capers recipe is easily adapted if you’re cooking for less or more people – I often half the recipe to serve the 2 of us.

 Recent New Recipes